denischevalier/dkb/README.md

 ---
 This software is under heavy development.
 Fonctionnalities will comme as soon as they will be developed *(ie. When I'll have some time do do so)*.

+Technical description
+---
+This software is coded in python3 using OOP and Paralelizm.
+It needs just a few dependancies: mostly xlib, pillow and validate.py (part of ConfigObj @ https://github.com/DiffSK/configobj).
+This last one is included in the source.dkb is forked, simplified (it uses just a very little subset of the original software) and updated from pykeylogger @ http://sourceforge.com/projects/pykeylogger.

 Instructions
 ---